fluks/fin-spell/README.md

 ## Limitations

+* Many elements that function like a textarea doesn't work at all or the highlighting is off.
-Users can't add new words, the add-on must be upgraded to use a new dictionary.
+* Users can't add new words to be used with libvoikko, the add-on must be upgraded to use a new dictionary, but users can now add words to be used as wordlist.
+* Writing fast or a longer piece of text can start lagging.

 ## Compiling libvoikko